Father’s Day is coming up soon (September 5), so it’s time for the annual tradition of stressing over what gift to get dear ol’ dad.

-Sports dads love sports, a shocker, we know.
-But at least that means buying gifts isn’t too difficult.
+Thankfully, if your dad is a huge sports fanatic, buying him a Father’s Day gift isn’t too difficult.
 It’s really about figuring which ones he enjoys watching (or playing) the most and tailoring gifts to suit that.

-To help you find a useful gift for your sports dad, especially if you’re feeling a bit out of your depth, here are few ideas.
+To help you find a useful Father’s Day gift for your sporty dad, especially if you’re feeling a bit out of your depth, here are few ideas.

-If your sports dad is the type that wants a sporty watch with all the bells and whistles, you can’t look past the Apple Watch.
+If your sports dad is the type that wants a sporty watch with all the bells and whistles, you can’t look past the Apple Watch SE.
 It’s got a huge library of activity tracking (including hiking and yoga), heart monitoring, personalised coaching and emergency SOS calls.

-The analytics on this thing are next level, and perfect for dads who are serious about their health.
+The Apple Watch’s analytics are next level, and perfect for dads who are serious about their health.

 And it tells the time.

-If your dad is more of a technophobe and wants a more simple, “good old days” watch that’s even suitable even for scuba diving activities?
+If your dad is more of a technophobe and wants a more simple, “good old days” watch that’s even suitable for aquatic activities?
 We’ve got you.
-The G5600E-1 G-Shock is retro but with updated features such as being water-resistant up to 200 metres and weighing in around 200 grams.
+The Casio AE1000W-1BVCF sport watch is retro but has updated features such as being water-resistant up to 100 metres and weighs around 40 grams.

-It doesn’t have any fandangle tech features, just a simple digital face and resin strap.
+Apart from the ability to tell the time across 48 international cities, this watch doesn’t have any fancy tech features, just a simple digital face and resin strap.
 It’s for the sporty dad who doesn’t want his watch to call family, shame his heart rate or tell him the weather.

-There’s a good chance your sports dad will, on occasion, a sporting match to watch his favourite team.
+There’s a good chance your sports dad will, on occasion, go to a sporting match or pub to watch his favourite team.
 This is where your gift idea comes in.
 Don’t let him impulse buy a dumb, overpriced piece of sports merchandise, do it for him instead (hopefully, at a lower price).
-This Real Madrid scarf is subtle so you’re not totally embarrassed and will keep him warm during the cooler nights.
+This old school jumper is subtle, so you’re not totally embarrassed and will keep him warm during the cooler nights.

-It’s subtle without actuallu saying “Get fit, dad!”
+It’s subtle without actually saying, “Get fit, dad!”

-I’m gonna take a stab in the dark here and assume sports dad loves watching sports, in which case, consider signing him up to Kayo Sports.
+I’m going to take a stab in the dark here and assume that dad loves watching sports, in which case, consider signing him up to Kayo Sports.
 It’s got 50 sports from obvious Australian faves like AFL and cricket to the US-based ones like the NBA, ice hockey.
-It even has darts and esports so its coverage is vast (sorry, mum).
+It even has darts and esports, so its coverage is vast (sorry, mum).

 While you’ll only be able to buy a gift voucher in stores (Australia Post, Big W, Target, Woolworths and selected Coles stores), you can always sign up for an account and pay for a month or two then if dad wants to keep using it, defer the costs to him.